-Covering 7,800 km2, the Virunga National Park lies in the eastern Democratic Republic of Congo, bordering Volcanoes National Park in Rwanda and Rwenzori Mountains National Park in Uganda.
-It was established in 1925 as Africa's first national park (then called Albert National Park), in order to protect the mountain gorillas.
+Covering 7,800 km2, it was established in 1925 as Africa's first national park (then called Albert National Park), in order to protect the mountain gorillas.
 From the mid-1980s poaching and the Congo Civil War have seriously damaged the park’s forests and its wildlife population.
-The site has been In Danger since 1994.
-Since then 130 park rangers have been killed in the line of duty.

-From the moment that I became aware that it’s feasable at the moment to cross the border into the Democratic Republic of Congo and visit Virunga National Park, I simply had to do it.
-I booked myself into the comfortable Mikeno Lodge, arranged transport from Kigali in Rwanda to the Congolese border and signed up for a gorilla trek in the park.
-This is one of the earliest WHS (1979) and it has been praised in superlatives for its montane landscape, volcanism and biodiversity.
-The site is also one of the 50 remaining WHS that are still unreviewed at this website.
+From the moment that I became aware that it’s feasible at the moment to cross the border into the Democratic Republic of Congo and visit Virunga National Park, I simply had to do it.
+I booked myself into the comfortable Mikeno Lodge, arranged transport from Kigali in Rwanda to the Congolese border, and signed up for a gorilla trek in the park.
+This is one of the earliest WHS (1979) and it has been praised in superlatives for its montane landscape, volcanism, and biodiversity.
+The site is also one of the 50 remaining WHS that are still unreviewed on this website.

 The park has been faced with “an almost uninterrupted series of trials” since the mid-1980s, ranging from the influx of one million Rwandan refugees in its vicinity to the oil exploration by SOCO.
 The latter is the subject of the acclaimed but rather unsettling documentary Virunga (2014), which I watched on Netflix a week before I headed out there.
 “Congo is safe now”, my Rwandese driver said while we were passing empty refugee camps near the border.

-One of the first remarkable things upon arrival I found that the park entrance lies in a quite densely populated area, and next to the main road that goes north.
+One of the first remarkable things upon arrival I found was that the park entrance lies in a quite densely populated area, and next to the main road that goes north.
 The road is in a terrible state, consisting of nothing but old to very old lava and potholes.
-It is used however by trucks (even oiltransporters), buses and moto-taxi’s that bump from left to right.
+It is used however by trucks (even oil transporters), buses and moto-taxis that bump from left to right.
 Everywhere there are people: walking beside the road, living in villages or pushing the ubiquitous East-Congolean ‘wooden scooter’ called chukudu.

 I think it’s needless to say that it was a very worthwhile activity, and what a way to finish the year 2015.
 We came up much closer to the gorillas than I had expected.
 But above all the surprise is that they stay so calm and relaxed.